 2.2 Procedure

-3. Identification of Leaves for Pruning: Before starting, identify the leaves that require cutting.
+- Identification of Leaves for Pruning: Identify the leaves that require cutting before starting.
 These can be older leaves, diseased leaves, or those hindering new shoot growth.

-5. Post-Cut Monitoring: Regularly inspect the plant post-pruning to check the healing process and to ensure no disease or infection signs are emerging.
+- Post-Cut Monitoring: Regularly inspect the plant after pruning to check the healing process and ensure no disease or infection signs are emerging.

-6. Leaf Disposal: Dispose of the cut leaves properly, especially if they were infected to prevent disease spread to other plants.
+- Leaf Disposal: Properly dispose of the cut leaves, especially if they are infected, to prevent disease from spreading to other plants.

 Chapter 3: Community Outreach and Education